• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Lamiaceae family

-Clinopodium alpinum, the thyme of rocks, is a perennial plant.
+Clinopodium alpinum, rock thyme, is a perennial plant.

 • THE SAGE OF THE MEADOWS •